cptprice1139/altv-notifications/README.md

 ## Features

-With this resource you can create notifications for the player.
+With this resource you can create notifications, like shown above.

 ## Install